 You probably put a lot of time and energy into getting that job you hate.
-Think about it…you had to interview; you have probably invested a considerable amount of time and effort for who knows how long.
-But if you are ready to take the first steps towards a job you actually LOVE to go to each day, then here are three simple yet powerful steps you can take right now:
+Think about it… submitting your resume to countless places, chasing down leads, the interviews, the follow up… But you don’t have to feel locked into your current job just because you invested all that time and effort.
+If you are ready to take the first steps towards a job you actually LOVE to go to each day, then here are three simple yet powerful steps you can take right now:

 Notice the people you are working amongst and the product or service you offer.
 Are you like them or do you feel like a square peg in a round hole?
 Do you feel like you fit in?
 What about the product or service you offer – do you believe in it?
 Does it resonate with you?
 This is how you can quickly come to terms with what might not be right about your current situation.
 Maybe it’s your immediate surroundings or maybe it’s the industry itself that is not a match for you.
-I know for me, in the positions I had that didn’t “fit” me – not only did I feel like an outsider I acted like one because something inside me didn’t “buy in” or “fit in” with everybody else.
-Not a good way to get a promotion is it?
+I know for myself, when I was in positions that didn’t “fit” me, not only did I feel like an outsider, I acted like one – because something inside me didn’t “buy in” or “fit in” with everybody else.
+Not the best circumstances for a promotion is it?

 You can begin to take an honest look at your work/life balance by writing down the lifestyle choices that are most important to you and your family.
-How many points is your current career supporting?
-Another powerful step you can take is simply to write down what your job might LOOK like if it was truly built around you life.
+How many of those choices does your current career support?
+Another powerful step you can take is to simply write down what your job might look like if it was truly built around you life.
 This is the first step to initiating change in a positive direction.
 Even if that change may be in the distant future, you will be amazed how much you can and will accomplish by taking this initial action.
-Planned relocations, strategic salary increases, consulting, telecommuting, portfolio careers and flexible schedules are all plans that you can put into motion today and examples of career choices I have seen professionals successfully make to build their job around their life!
+Planned relocations, strategic salary increases, consulting, telecommuting, portfolio careers and flexible schedules are all plans that you can put into motion today – and examples of career choices I have seen professionals successfully make to build their job around their life!